The Importance of Good Suture Techniques

 In other words, in our world, sutures are what are used to close the wound that the surgeon makes.

 What Is A Good Suture Technique

-In our book this is anything that effectively and cleanly closed the wound in a way that leaves little to no visible, or unintentional, scarring.
-Stanford University’s Stanford Medical, has a fantastic guide to a 4-step microsurgery suturing process, complete with video.
-Breaking down suturing into 4 steps is useful in that it helps us to stay organized and intentional so we can think about the suture every single time.
+In our book, this is anything that effectively and cleanly closed the wound in a way that leaves little to no visible, or unintentional, scarring.
+Stanford University’s Stanford Medical has a fantastic guide to a 4-step microsurgery suturing process, complete with video.
+Breaking down suturing into 4 steps is useful in that it helps us to stay organized and intentional so we can think about the Importance of Sutures every single time.
 In brief, they describe this process as follows:

 - Step 3: Pulling the Suture Through.
 Use the tip of the right-hand needle driver as a guiding pulley when pulling the needle through.
 Keep the suture parallel to the direction of the entry-exit line.
 Leave about a 3-mm tail.

 - Step 4: Tying the Knot.
-First, pick up thread with left hand forceps.
-Then Grab suture about 1 cm from the incision site with left hand.
-Make sure the part that you are going to tie with comes out from the side of the forceps that is toward you.
+First, pick up the thread with left-hand forceps.
+Then grab a suture about 1 cm from the incision site with the left hand.
+Make sure the part that you are going to tie with comes out from the side of the forceps that are toward you.
 Next, make a loop.
 Turn the suture into a loop around the tip of the needle holder, close to the short end tail.
 Then, pick up the short end and complete the knot… Make sure the knots are squared… Now cut the short end of the suture first, and discard it.
 Then hold on to the long suture and cut it close to the knot.
-Pull on the long thread, and the needle will come into view, and you’re ready for your next stitch.
+Pull-on the long thread, and the needle will come into view, and you’re ready for your next stitch.

 This guide was specifically designed by the University to teach techniques that require the hand and eye of an aesthetic practitioner.
 It is useful for those who are working in emergency medicine and closing any wound as well because everyone who ever closes a wound should aim to do so in a way that minimizes scarring and is effective.